shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-authorization.md

 <TabItem value="existing">

-**_CAUTION:_** Using an existing Warehouse may result in Shipyard processes contendending for resources.
+**_CAUTION:_** Using an existing Warehouse may result in Platform processes contendending for resources.

 1. Log into your Snowflake Account.
 2. Open a new worksheet.
 Select the checkbox to run "All Queries".